dysnasia/Attedance-Checker/README.md

   </a>
 </p>

-> Now that I'm working by myself and have a lot more experience with programming.
-I have successfully made this project to be completely accessible through a website without the use of any hardware.
-I have made this project compatible for both mobile and laptops / desktops with webcams.
+As I continue to work independently and gain more experience in programming, I'm pleased to announce the successful completion of this project, now fully accessible via a website without the need for additional hardware.
+I've ensured compatibility across various devices, including mobile phones and laptops/desktops equipped with webcams.

-> If there are any issues with the project please let me know in the issues tab.
+Should you encounter any issues with the project, please don't hesitate to let me know by raising them in the "Issues" tab.
+Your feedback is greatly appreciated!

 ## Author